alfonsoalba/web/_posts/2021-06-10-docker-push-to-gcr-running-gcloud-inside-a-docker-container.md

 ## Get the token and log in

+The access Token method that we are going to user works as follows:
+* We authenticate into Google Cloud using the service account and the file `keyfile.json`
+* We request a token
+* We use the token to log in our docker client into the Google Cloud Registry

-Once we have the key file, we need to follow this three steps very time we need to get a token:
+As I mentioned before, you will need the file `keyfile.json` every time we need to log in, se we need to find a secure way to store it.

 **Authenticate using the service account:**